-12.8 Replacing bulbs, internal
+12.9 Replacing bulbs, internal

 - ▶ Bulbs and light fittings can be extremely hot.
-Therefore, allow lights to cool down before changing bulbs. - Shut off the power supply on the safety cut-out in the 230 V fuse box before changing bulbs. - Store bulbs in a safe place inaccessible to children. - Do not use any bulb that has been dropped or which shows scratches in its glass.
-The bulb might burst. - Lights can get very hot.
+Therefore, allow lights to cool down before changing bulbs. - ► Shut off the power supply on the safety cut-out in the 230 V fuse box before changing bulbs. - ▶ Store bulbs in a safe place inaccessible to children. - ▶ Do not use any bulb that has been dropped or which shows scratches in its glass.
+The bulb might burst. - ▶ Lights can get very hot.
 When the light is switched on, there must always be a safety distance of 30 cm between light and flammable objects.
-Fire hazard!
+Fire hazard! - ▶ Do not replace the LEDs in lamps with standard light bulbs.
+Risk of fire due to intense heat build up.

-- > A new bulb should not be touched with the fingers.
+- A new bulb should not be touched with the fingers.
 Use a cloth when installing the new bulb. - Only use bulbs of the same type and with the correct wattage.